 5. The testimonials offered in the video do not offer the full names or backgrounds of the individuals who are touting the product in very terse, well-crafted and well-lighted videos.

-We recommend that you try these low-cost or free books out before forking over $37 to the faux doctor.
+We recommend that you check out these low-cost or free books or web-based exercises before forking over $37 to the faux doctor.
 And beware ANY Net-based sales pitch that has uncredentialed, slick video presentations with no independent reviews.
 It may not be a scam, but it is probably a rip-off because it is overpriced for what it is offering.
 In this case, there’s lots of good vision exercises in the marketplace offered at a fraction of the cost of “Restore My Vision”.
 Save your hard-earned money.